Transfer to U.S. Fish & Wildlife Service

 Current Day

-A small community of U.S. Fish and Wildlife Refuge staff, volunteers and contractors live and work on Midway Atoll National Wildlife Refuge (typically a few dozen).
+A small community of U.S. Fish and Wildlife Refuge staff, volunteers and contractors live and work on the Refuge (typically a few dozen).
 These numbers pale in comparison to the heyday of the 1950s when nearly 5,000 people called Midway home during its time as an active military base.
 U.S. Fish and Wildlife Volunteers spend up to six months on the atoll assisting with seabird monitoring, invasive plant removal, habitat restoration, marine debris removal, and maintenance of equipment and memorials.
-This remote Refuge could not exist without strong support from regional and national U.S. Fish and Wildlife offices, or the work of dedicated Refuge staff in Honolulu, Hawaiʻi.
+This remote Refuge could not exist without strong support from regional and national U.S. Fish and Wildlife offices, a strong and vibrant volunteer program, an engaged and supportive non-profit Friends organization and the work of dedicated Refuge staff in Honolulu, Hawaiʻi.

-The Base Operations Support Services contractor has resident staff who keep one of the world’s most remote field stations and airports functional, including: management of the airstrip Henderson Field; facilities management and maintenance (power, water, and sanitation); fuel farm operations; medical services; food and housekeeping services; and running a small store.
+Currently the Base Operations Support Services, Inc. contractor has resident staff who keep one of the world’s most remote field stations and airports functional, including: management of the airstrip Henderson Field; facilities management and maintenance (power, water, and sanitation); fuel farm operations; medical services; food and housekeeping services; and running a small store.